Rick May: Death and tributes

 May suffered a stroke in February 2020, and was moved to a nursing home for rehabilitation.
-May died from COVID-19 complications at Swedish Medical Center in Seattle on April 5, 2020.
+He died from COVID-19 complications at Swedish Medical Center in Seattle on April 5, 2020.
 He was inurned in the columbarium at Tahoma National Cemetery in Kent on June 12, 2020.

-On May 1, 2020, Valve released an update to Team Fortress 2 adding a tribute to May's voice work as the Soldier in the form of a new main menu theme titled "Saluting The Fallen," a rendition of "Taps", and locking the character image in the main menu to Soldier.
+On May 1, 2020, Valve released an update to Team Fortress 2 adding a tribute to May's voice work as the Soldier in the form of a new main menu theme titled "Saluting The Fallen", a rendition of "Taps", and locking the character image in the main menu to Soldier.
 The update also added statues of the Soldier saluting to most of the official in-game maps.
 These statues all featured a commemorative plaque dedicated to May, and remained in maps until June 1.
-The statues reappear annually, on the anniversary of May's death.
+The statues reappear annually, between every 12th to 14th of April, on the anniversary of May's death.
 The statues emit a number of pre-selected voice lines from the Soldier when approached.
-On August 21, 2020, a permanent tribute memorial was placed, in the form of a Soldier statue, and heads on the fence in front of the statue of the Soldier, in the map "Granary", which is the setting of the Team Fortress 2 video "Meet the Soldier".
+On August 21, 2020, a permanent tribute memorial was placed, in the form of a Soldier statue and heads on the fence on the map "Granary", which is the setting of the Team Fortress 2 video "Meet the Soldier".

 Many players in the community paid tribute to May's death in-game, where taunts and voice lines were played commemorating him.
 On most servers, a truce was called for both sides to pay tribute to the actor, and 21-gun salutes were fired on the map 2Fort.
 Additionally, numerous animated shorts in Source Filmmaker were created and uploaded by the Team Fortress 2 community in honor of May.
-On December 20, 2024, Valve released a new Team Fortress 2 comic dedicated to May.
+On December 20, 2024, Valve released the final Team Fortress 2 comic dedicated to May.